-Hello, my name is Mrs Malyan and I am the teaching Assistant in class R working alongside Mr Masters and Miss Abel.
+Hello, my name is Mrs Malyan and I am the teaching Assistant in class R working alongside Mr Masters.
 I hold a level 2 certificate in the children and young people's workforce and a level 3 diploma in early years education.
 Prior to my role at Connor Downs Academy I worked in a pre-school and this is where I discovered my passion for early years education.
 During my years at the pre-school I attended several courses to expand my knowledge further and I am keen to keep developing it here at Connor Downs.
 Connor Downs Academy holds a special place in my heart not only is it the school that my own children attend it is also the primary school that I attended as a child and to see how much it has grown and developed over the years is fantastic and I feel very privileged to now be a part of this fantastic school and fantastic team.

 Y1 Teaching Assistant/Lunchtime Supervisor

 My name is Mrs Rowe and I am a Teaching Assistant in our Year 1 Class and am also a lunchtime supervisor.
 I have a Level 2 in Supporting Teaching and Learning in schools and a Level 3 Diploma for the Children and Young People’s Workforce – Early Learning and Childcare Pathway.
 I joined Connor Downs Academy in November 2010 and during this time I have supported children in Reception and Year 3.
 I feel very privileged to be able to support and work with children as they begin their journey with Connor Downs Academy.